The best food markets in Venice - Citimarks

 The Guardians Lions

-After my discovery of the prisons […] I went to the Arsenal.
-No monarchy, however powerful it be or have been, has presented a similar nautical compendium.
+After my exploration of the prisons, I proceeded to the Arsenal.
+No monarchy, no matter how formidable in power, has presented a nautical repository of comparable magnitude.

-An immense space, enclosed by crenellated walls, contains four docks for large ships, yards for building those ships, establishments for all that concerns the military and merchant navy: from the rope-yard to the gun-foundry […], from the rooms devoted to the old armour captured in Constantinople, in Cyprus, in the Morea, at Lepanto to the rooms in which modern armour is exhibited. […]
+An expansive area, enclosed by crenellated walls, houses four docks for large ships, shipyards for their construction, and facilities encompassing all aspects of the military and merchant navy: from the rope-yard to the gun-foundry […], from rooms dedicated to ancient armor captured in Constantinople, Cyprus, the Morea, and Lepanto to those showcasing modern armor. […]

 The two colossal lions from the Piræus keep the gate of the dock from which a frigate is about to issue for a world which Athens did not know and which was discovered by the genius of modern Italy.